JanFriske/Figura-KI---Figura-AI/README.md

 ## Contribution Guidelines

 We welcome contributions to enhance and extend Figura AI.
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute.
+Please see the ([CONTRIBUTING.md](https://github.com/JanFriske/Figura-KI---Figura-AI/blob/main/CONTRIBIUTING.md)) file for detailed guidelines on how to contribute.

 ## License

 Figura AI is distributed under the GPL license.
-For more details, please see the [LICENSE](LICENSE) file.
+For more details, please see the ([LICENSE](https://github.com/JanFriske/Figura-KI---Figura-AI/blob/main/LICENSE)) file.

 ## Code of Conduct

 We aim to maintain an open and welcoming environment for all contributors.
-Please refer to the [Code_of_Conduct.md](CODE_OF_CONDUCT.md) file for further information.
+Please refer to the ([CODE_OF_CONDUCT.md](https://github.com/JanFriske/Figura-KI---Figura-AI/blob/main/Code%20of%20Conduct.md)) file for further information.

 ## Contact

 For any questions, suggestions, or issues, please create a ticket on GitHub.
 We appreciate your interest in Figura AI and look forward to your participation in enhancing this innovative project.

 ## Repository Structure
-- **README.md**: Overview of the project.
 - **CONTRIBUTING.md**: Guidelines for contributing.
 - **LICENSE**: Project license.
+- **README.md**: Overview of the project.
 - **CODE_OF_CONDUCT.md**: Code of conduct for contributors.

+Comming soon:

 - **docs/**: Documentation for various components and modules.
 - **src/**: Source code files.
 - **tests/**: Test cases.